ivanovrvl/pg_tasks/README.md

 * Fully database driven (a workers and tasks are controlled through the table rows)
 * A task can be cancelled ([see task lifecycle](doc/images/task_lifecycle.png))
 * A task can be scheduled at a time or with interval
-* Uses postgres NOTIFY feature in opposite to pooling => instant changes discovery, less request
+* Uses postgres NOTIFY feature in opposite to pooling => instant changes discovery, less requests
 * [Clustering is supported](doc/clustering.md)
 * [Faiover is supported](doc/failover.md)